 We can, of course, learn on our own, but having a community to fall back on is even better.

-For lots of folks who are the sole tester at their firm, a meet-up provides a space for them to not only to discuss what they're currently working on, but also to identify what technologies other companies are working with.
+For many testers who are the sole tester at their firm, a meet-up provides a space for them to not only discuss what they're currently working on but also to identify what technologies other companies are working with.

 Joel feels that it was helpful for him, and believes it would be similarly beneficial for others in the same situation.